imanetamouh7-bit/DBMS_06/README.md

 ORDER BY tage_ausgeliehen DESC;
 ```

-> *Describe the result: how many open loans are there, and which member has
-> held a book the longest?*
+There are 2 open loans.
+Lea Hartmann has held a book the longest (45 days).

 ---